In recent years, the FBI gave a clear warning.

 Do a Complete Risk Assessment

-A data breach means lost revenues.
-Bad reviews overtake review sites.
-Once loyal patients go elsewhere.
+A data breach means lost revenues; bad reviews overtake review sites, and patients who were once loyal go elsewhere.
 Not protecting HIPAA ePHI is a gross violation of trust.

 The safeguards you need in place are to: